 Georgia's reformist drive has slowed since president Mikheil Saakashvili, who now advises Ukraine, left office.
 But Ms Gaprindashvili insists that reforms are permanent.
-"We know the situation in our neighreally admire the changes made here."
+"We know the situation in our neighbouring countries," she says.
+"They their money in successful ventures," tute reforms.
+A small country, Georreally admire the changes made here."
 Claudio Viezzoli, head of the EBRD's Small Business Initiative, says development has come most quickly to countries that make life easier for small entrepreneurs.
-"This is true in Georgia and in other countries that understand that wealth and growth will come as a result of people risking bouring countries," she says.
-"They their money in successful ventures," tute reforms.
-A small country, Georcountries that are stuck in a complex setting of difficult administrative systems are bound to be more prone to corruption.
-Unfortunately, this is still true in a lot of countries in the
+"This is true in Georgia and in other countries that understand that wealth and growth will come as a result of people risking he says.
+Conversely, he adds: "Those countries that are stuck in a complex setting of difficult administrative systems are bound to be more prone to corruption.
+Unfortunately, this is still true in a lot of countries in the region.